Making and Using Trapnests

 I’ve seen a number of designs for trap nests, including one in Rolfe Cobleigh’s Handy Farm Devices and How to Make Them, a useful book for the homesteader, first published in 1909.
 Modern homesteaders could enter “trap nest” into a search engine and find workable designs.

-The following description sketches assembly of two units, each containing two separate trap nests.
+The following description sketches the assembly of two units, each containing two separate trap nests.

 - One sheet of plywood, CDX